joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6482166/2025/07/09/mets-comeback-win-orioles-trade-deadline/

 **Wildfire on Edge of Marseille Injures More Than 100, Officials Say**\
-`Firefighters worked to prevent the blaze from entering France’s second-biggest city, where ash and smoke had spread overnight.`\
+`Firefighters worked to prevent the blaze from entering Franceâs second-biggest city, where ash and smoke had spread overnight.`\
 https://nytimes.com/2025/07/09/world/europe/marseille-wildfires-france.html